rtryan98/rtryan98.github.io/_posts/2025-10-04-ocean-rendering-part-1.md

 \end{align*}$$

 Which gives us the TMA spectrum: $$S_\text{TMA}(\omega) = S_\text{JONSWAP}(\omega)\phi(\omega, h)$$.

+A spectrum may be double peaked, meaning there are two local peak frequencies.
+Such a double peaked spectrum is easily achievable by simply adding two spectra with different physical parameters, such as the wind speed.
+One use case for this would be to have different parameterizations for waves that are produced locally, by using a lower fetch value, and waves that are generated further away, which have a high fetch value.

 #### Directional Spreading Function
 Finally, we arrive at the last piece before we can produce the full ocean spectrum.